Guinean Americans: History

 One of the earliest notable Muslims in the USA was Bilali "Ben Ali" Muhammad, a Fula man from Timbo's Guinean region, who emigrated at Sapelo Island, Georgia, during 1803.
 While enslaved, Ben Ali wrote the Bilali Document and served as the religious leader and Imam for eighty slavered Muslim men that lived on his plantation.

 After slavery abolition (1865) and until 1990, few Guineans emigrated to the United States and, these were mostly scholars and professionals.
 On the late 1980s, Guineans began to immigrate to the U.S. as a way to escape poverty and the harsh military regime in their country - Guinea.
 So, they settled initially in New York City, Boston and Atlanta, forming important communities.
 Over time, Guineans were migrating to other parts of the U.S., such as Chicago (whose Guineans came also from New York).
-Like other African immigrant groups, Guineans work in a diverse professional sectors, but mostly in the taxi industry for men, and hairbraiding sector for women.
+Like other African immigrant groups, Guineans work in a diverse professional sectors, particularly in the taxi industry and hairbraiding sector.